saeedmehrang/saeedmehrang.github.io/content/blogs/computer-vision/segmentation-models/segment-anything-1/segment-anything-p1/index.md

 - **Patch Size**: 16×16 pixels
 - **Input Resolution**: 1024×1024×3 (RGB)
 - **Output Embedding**: 64×64×256 (spatial downsampling by 16×, with 256-dimensional features per position)
+  - Internal hidden dimension: 1280 (ViT-H), 1024 (ViT-L), 768 (ViT-B)
+  - Output features are projected down to 256 dimensions for the decoder
 - **Parameters**: 636 million in ViT-H (308M in ViT-L, 91M in ViT-B)
+- **Architecture**: 32 Transformer blocks (ViT-H), 24 blocks (ViT-L), 12 blocks (ViT-B)

 The ViT-H architecture processes images by:
-1. Dividing the 1024×1024 input into a grid of 64×64 patches (each 16×16 pixels)
+1. Dividing the 1024×1024 input into a grid of 64×64 patches (each 16×16 pixels, total 4096 patches)
-2. Linearly projecting each patch into a 256-dimensional embedding
+2. Linearly projecting each patch into a 1280-dimensional embedding (the hidden dimension of ViT-H)
 3. Adding learnable positional embeddings to retain spatial information
-4. Processing the sequence of patch embeddings through multiple Transformer blocks
+4. Processing the sequence of patch embeddings through 32 Transformer blocks (each with multi-head self-attention and MLP)
+5. Projecting the final 64×64×1280 feature map down to 64×64×256 for compatibility with the lightweight decoder

 #### 3.1.2.
 Masked Autoencoder (MAE) Pre-training